-5. Sunglasses and a cap – with a strap to keep it tied on!!
+6. Sunglasses and a cap – with a strap to keep them tied on!

-7. Waterproof jacket & trousers (unless you have opted to hire these from us at the booking stage - £10 per set per day if booked in advance)
+8. Waterproof jacket & trousers (unless you have opted to hire these from us at the booking stage)

 NB If you have never sailed before, it’s a good idea to take a sea sickness tablet before you set off and then again in the morning and repeat the following night and morning (refer to the dosage instructions of the product you have purchased.
 We advise this initially unless you know you don’t get sea sick.
 We are not licensed to administer drugs so unfortunately you need to bring your own.
 It is not unusual to feel seasick, it happens to the most experienced of sailors: Ellen MacArthur and Robin Knox-Johnson still suffer and look at the voyages they’ve been on!
 It’s just your body’s way of adjusting its balance and it will pass, trust us!